plotly/plotly.github.io/_posts/fundamentals/2018-11-08-export-to-plotly.md

 ---
 layout: single
-title: Getting Data
+title: Export To Plotly
-permalink: /getting-data/
+permalink: /export-to-plotly/
 imageurl: /static/images/getting-data/getting-data-ice-cream-production.png
 state: active
 tags: fundamentals
 order: 30
-meta_description: A tutorial on reliable data sources including Data.gov.
-Plotly is the easiest way to make beautiful graphs online and for free.
+meta_description: Learn how you can build a data exporter for your site.ee
 ---

 <div>